 We have written previously about how to distribute macOS PKGs with MDM.
 To review, Apple MDM has certain requirements for deploying macOS PKGs:

-This article will cover how to fulfill the latter of those requirements.
+This article will cover how to fulfill the latter requirement.
 We will discuss some of the different methods available for signing macOS packages for distribution via MDM.

-The Apple Developer account is required for generating signing certificates.
-Certificates can be generated by linking your Developer account to Xcode and exporting the certificate file from Xcode, or you can log in to your Apple Developer account online and download the certificate through a web browser.
+If using an Apple Developer account, certificates can be generated by linking your Developer account to Xcode and exporting the certificate file from Xcode, or you can log in to your Apple Developer account online and download the certificate through a web browser.

 When creating the certificate, be sure to select the certificate type as a “Developer ID Installer” certificate.
 Verify that it is saved to your macOS Keychain.